SAF Tehnika: Supporter of the University of Latvia Foundation

 SAF Tehnika is a supporter of the University of Latvia Foundation.
-In 2011, he supported the magazine "Terra" in the amount of 430 euros and the "Excellence Award 2011" in the amount of 1,450 euros.
+In 2011, the company supported the magazine "Terra" in the amount of 430 euros and the "Excellence Award 2011" in the amount of 1,450 euros.
 In 2015, a project was set up to support the participation of talented students in the World Physics Olympiad in Mumbai, India, in the amount of EUR 2,500.
 In 2016, the University of Latvia Business Ideas Fund is supported in the amount of 1,000 EUR.